telliott99/MyUnix/permissions.rst

     /usr/local/bin/python
     >

 and then Python searches a $PATH which includes the directory where the shell is when Python starts, thus allowing it find my script.

-Now, in principle I can add another line to the script
+Now, I can add another line to the script

 ``hello.py``